 Notwithstanding Annexes I and II to the FM part of the Decision Book, non-members and non-students may be charged different participation fees by the organising group of the event.

-For the purposes of this article, S&C events shall not include study visits and ELSA Law Schools.
+For the purposes of this article, S&C events shall not include Study Visits, ELSA Law Schools and International Conferences of ELSA.